rjygraham/InitGit/README.md

 # InitGit

-InitGit enables initializing a new Git repository with a default files and folder structure based on an existing local folder structure or GitHub repository.
+InitGit enables initializing a new Git repository with default files and folder structure based on an existing local folder structure or GitHub repository.

 For example, nearly every Git repo will have the following files: